VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter12.md

 SendMessage (hScrWnd, SVM_GETITEMADDDATA, idx, hsvi);
 ```

-Here, hsvi is used to specify the handle of the list item to be accessed.
+Here, `hsvi` is used to specify the handle of the list item to be accessed.
 If
-hsvi is 0, you should specify the index value of the list item to be accessed
+`hsvi` is 0, you should specify the index value of the list item to be accessed
-through idx.
+through `idx`.

 `SVM_SETITEMADDDATA` message is used to set the additional data of a list item: